-(45) "Meter" means a water flow measuring device that can, within \pm 5% of accuracy, measure the instantaneous rate of flow and record the amount of groundwater produced from a well during a measure of time.
+(45) "Meter" means a water flow measuring device that can, within +/-5% of accuracy, measure the instantaneous rate of flow and record the amount of groundwater produced from a well during a measure of time.

-(46) "Monitoring Well" means a well installed solely for the purpose of measuring some property of the groundwater or the aquifer it penetrates, and that does not produce more than 5,000 gallons of groundwater per year.
+(46) "Monitoring well" means a well used solely for the purpose of measuring some property of the groundwater or the aquifer it penetrates, and that does not produce more than 5,000 gallons of groundwater per year.

-(47) "Municipal use" means water supplied to retail or wholesale end users by persons, municipalities, utilities, political subdivisions, or other water purveyors for domestic, industrial, or commercial uses, and fire fighting, sewer and drain flushing, swimming pools, and maintenance of public property.
+(47) "Municipal use" means the use of water, within or outside of a municipality and its environs, whether supplied by a person, a municipality, a utility, a political subdivision, or other entity for domestic, industrial, or commercial uses, and fire fighting, sewer and drain flushing, swimming pools, and maintenance of public property.